One-time Star #CharlieSheen Now Makes A Living Signing Autographs At #WizardCon

 — Shirley Hawkins (@metropressnews) May 14, 2017

-For years, down on their luck celebs have been able to make a few extra bucks signing autographs at events like Wizard World fan shows, where fans can wait in line and get items signed by D-list celebs, or stars of yesteryear.
-But now Charlie Sheen is making the rounds for $60 a pop.
+For years, down-on-their-luck celebs have been able to make a few extra bucks signing autographs at events like Wizard World fan shows, where fans can wait in line to get items signed by D-list celebs or stars of yesteryear.
+Now, Charlie Sheen is making the rounds for $60 a pop.
 A source close to Sheen says it is sad to see Charlie fall so far, so fast.

 “It’s a case of how the mighty have fallen.
 Charlie is so down on his luck and flat broke that is has lowered himself to making appearances with other also-rans of TV fame at the Wizard World shows which fans attend to get celebrity autographs.”

-Most of the other stars on stage were big in the sixties and seventies, and then there was Charlie Sheen.
+Most of the other stars on stage were big in the 60s and 70s, and then there was Charlie Sheen.

 “He was alongside Lou Ferrigno of the Incredible Hulk, Micky Dolenz and Peter Tork of The Monkees, John Barrowman and Nichelle Nichols from Star Trek, and Dean Cain of Superman.”

 But these are not even Los Angeles events.
-They are considered second tier gatherings in Minnesota, Iowa, and next in Philadelphia.
-Sheen is said to make about $25k for a weekend, at $60 an autograph, while the next level events, with people like Kiss star Gene Simmons makes $120 an autograph.
+They are considered second-tier gatherings in Minnesota, Iowa, and Philadelphia.
+Sheen is said to make about $25,000 for a weekend at $60 an autograph, while the next level events, with people like KISS star Gene Simmons, Sheen makes $120 an autograph.

 Not Winning!
 Charlie Sheen Caught At Dive Bar Hours Before Signing $60 Autographs https://t.co/xOgVxuQHR2 pic.twitter.com/kclZWxZ8jR